aubreypwd/config/README.md

 [`brew`](https://brew.sh), [`brew cask`](https://github.com/Homebrew/homebrew-cask), [`mas`](https://formulae.brew.sh/formula/mas) for App Store.

-- I use [vcsh-homebrew](http://github.com/aubreypwd/vcsh-homebrew) and `brew bundle` to track what's installed with these in a `Brewfile`
+- I use [vcsh-homebrew](http://github.com/aubreypwd/vcsh-homebrew) and `brew bundle dump` to track what's installed with these in a `Brewfile`
 - Use `brew bundle Brewfile` to install all the things

-I then track this `Brewfile` using `vcsh`, see [aubreypwd/vcsh-homebrew/blob/master/Brewfile](https://github.com/aubreypwd/vcsh-homebrew/blob/master/Brewfile).
 I can then, at any time run `brew bundle "$HOME/Brewfile"` to install anything tracked there.

 ---